-I recently had a student mention that he did not have a lot of “feel” with his golf clubs.
-The culprit?
-He only played five rounds of golf in 2017!
 If you want to develop touch and feel, your body has to be familiar with the motions in golf and the many situations you can end up in.
-If you find it tough to get out regularly, maybe joining a league of some kind will heighten your commitment levels and get you on the golf course more in 2018.
+If you find it tough to get out regularly, maybe joining a league of some kind will heighten your commitment levels and get you on the golf course more in 2019.

 Take Care Of That Body

 You only have one body; take care of it.
 Consider seeing a TPI (Titleist Performance Institute) certified trainer or physiotherapist who can properly screen you for any body limitations that might affect your golf movements.
 Using this information to develop both your fitness and swing plan can set you up to not only be healthier, but to have better golf results.